marionettejs/backbone.marionette/readme.md

 ### BBCloneMail

 I'm building a medium sized app to demonstrate Backbone.Marionette.
-It's a simple clone of a GMail like interface, with email and contact management.
+It's a simple clone of a Gmail like interface, with email and contact management.
 There is no back end for data, currently.
 The sample app does run on top of Ruby and Sinatra, but all the data is hard coded into the HTML/JavaScript right now.